 - Low introductory price.
 Usually, pre-selling units are sold at around 30 to 50 percent of the regular price of the unit.
 This is the main reason why condo buyers prefer to make the purchase during the pre-selling period.

 - Lower down payment.
-In most cases, the minimum down payment for condominium units as well as other types of properties is at 20 percent of the total sale price.
+In most cases, the minimum down payment for condominium units as well as other types of properties are at 20 percent of the total sale price.
 With pre-selling units, the initial payment can go as low as 10 percent of the total sale price to attract more buyers.

 - Freedom to choose the amenities.
 Pre-selling units always come with something good or even better than their competitors: better amenities, state-of-the-art design and architecture, and so much more.
 It is much easier to scout for pre-selling units when looking for your potential unit.